Apply tags to Unity Catalog securable objects

 Tags are attributes that include keys and optional values that you can use to organize and categorize securable objects in Unity Catalog.
 Using tags also simplifies the search and discovery of tables and views using the workspace search functionality.

-Tag data can be replicated globally.
-Do not use tag names or values that could compromise the security of your resources.
-For example, do not use tag names that contain personal or sensitive information.
+Tag data is stored as plain text and may be replicated globally.
+Do not use tag names, values, or descriptors that could compromise the security of your resources.
+For example, do not use tag names, values or descriptors that contain personal or sensitive information.

 Supported securable objects